therealsras/therealsras/README.md

 </p>

-> I’m a full stack developer specializing in building Web Applications.
-I'm working on Angular and NectJS for the front end and Asp.Net Core for the backend.
+> I’m a full-stack developer specializing in building Web Applications.
+I'm working on Angular and NextJS for the front end and ASP.NET Core for the backend.

 #### 💻 Open Source Contributions

-I am happy to find the avaiable time to contribute the the open source projects that helps me to expand my knowledge and work with other developers and team globally.
+I am happy to find the available time to contribute to the open source projects that help me to expand my knowledge and work with other developers and teams globally.

 - 🛒 [MiniStarter](https://github.com/therealsras/ministarter): MiniStarter is simple solution template which is best for small medium size application.
-This is good for starter, built with simplification in mind.
-The project is built with Asp.Net Core Web API and Angular / Flutter for the front end.
+This is good for a starter, built with simplification in mind.
+The project is built with ASP.NET Core Web API and Angular / Flutter for the front end.
 - 🛒 [Blazor Hero](https://github.com/fullstackhero/blazor-starter-kit): BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 5.0 built with MudBlazor Components.
 - 🛒 [FluentPOS](https://github.com/chhinsras/fluentpos): [Archived Project] Open Source Point Of Sales / Inventory Management Solution
 Built with ASP.NET Core 5.0 WebAPI & Angular 13 Material UI.